-As part of this commitment, the Diocese established the Office of Safeguarding (OoSG) to respond to allegations of diocesan workers’ inappropriate and abusive behaviour against children or vulnerable adults.
-This response usually involves conducting an inquiry, which may be the staging of an alternative dispute resolution process or an investigation into the alleged conduct.
+As part of this commitment, the Diocese established the Office of Safeguarding (OoSG) to respond to allegations of diocesan workers’ inappropriate and abusive behaviour against children or vulnerable persons.
+This response may include conducting an inquiry into the alleged conduct.

 Local diocesan leadership may conduct these inquiries, with OoSG staff overseeing the process, or an OoSG investigator may conduct the inquiry directly.
-Dependent on the seriousness of the allegation, if the allegation constitutes a ‘reportable conduct’, an OoSG investigation is conducted under Part 4 Children’s Guardian Act.
+If the allegation constitutes a ‘reportable allegation’, an administrative inquiry is conducted by the OoSG, under Part 4 Children’s Guardian Act.

-Diocesan inquiries are secondary to any statutory authority-conducted investigations.
+Diocesan administrative inquiries are secondary to any statutory authority conducting an investigation.
 Law enforcement criminal inquiries have primacy, then statutory child protection services, then diocesan enquiries.

-OoSG investigations may form the “preliminary inquiries” conducted in a canonical process.
+OoSG inquiries may form the ‘preliminary investigation’ conducted in a canonical process.

-If you want more information about diocesan investigations:
+If you want more information about administrative inquiries conducted by the Diocese:

-Children can be the alleged victim or a potential witness in an investigation.
-Particular procedures are followed when children become a part of a diocesan investigation, particularly when an OoSG investigator conducts the inquiry.
-Children should feel safe and supported during the investigative process.
+Children can be the alleged victim or a potential witness in an administrative inquiry.
+Particular procedures are followed when children become a part of an inquiry, particularly when an OoSG investigator conducts the inquiry.
+Children should feel safe and supported during the inquiry.

-If you want more information as a child or parent of a child involved in a diocesan investigation:
+If you want more information as a child or parent of a child involved in an administrative inquiry conducted by the Diocese:

-Vulnerable adults can be the alleged victim or a potential witness in an investigation.
-Particular procedures are followed to ensure vulnerable adults give informed consent before participating in the inquiry.
-Vulnerable adults should feel safe and supported during the investigative process.
+Vulnerable persons can be the alleged victim or a potential witness in an inquiry.
+Particular procedures are followed to ensure vulnerable persons give informed consent before participating in the inquiry.
+Vulnerable persons should feel safe and supported during the inquiry.

-If you want more information as a vulnerable adult involved in a diocesan investigation:
+If you want more information as a vulnerable adult involved in an administrative inquiry:

 The Diocese takes all allegations of misconduct seriously, but allegations are not accepted as fact.
-Any diocesan worker could be the subject of an investigation.
-All diocesan workers are entitled to due process and appropriate levels of support and advice during and after the investigative process.
+Any diocesan worker could be the subject of an administrative inquiry.
+All diocesan workers are entitled to due process and appropriate levels of support and advice during and after the inquiry.

-If you want more information as a diocesan worker who is the subject of an investigation:
+If you want more information as a diocesan worker who is the subject of an administrative inquiry:

-Diocesan workers may be potential witnesses in an investigation; or they may be aware a workmate or colleague is being investigated; or they may be the supervisor of a diocesan worker being investigated.
+Diocesan workers may be potential witnesses in an administrative inquiry; or they may be aware a workmate or colleague is subject of an inquiry (the respondent); or they may be the supervisor of a diocesan worker who is the respondent.

-If you want more information about what your obligations and responsibilities are as a diocesan worker involved with an investigation:
+If you want more information about what your obligations and responsibilities are as a diocesan worker involved in an administrative inquiry: